donivanjames/BNSv1-2/README.md

 # Updates

-**Next:**
-- Keep replacing windowelems
-- Clean up script.js

-## Plans For Update v15
-- re-add game over screen
+## Planned Updated Pool
 - Fix vertical leaderboard scaling
 - Might be able to remove all --tops in title-screen.css
 - Score over player's head
-- Even shorter guy
+- Even shorter guy in title screen
-- Increase difficulty over time
+- Vertical mobile game over UI is broken
+- Moving both grounds in one div may increase performance
 - Set up "Lazy Loading"
 - Set up GZip compression
-- Bobbing apples?
 - Need to customize intro screen size for every device (a ui container within main container could work universally)
 - Screen flash and sound effect when player enters school
-- could use the "rect" in checkApple() to assign which apple to remove (currently collecting an apple removes them all becuase it reuses the obstacle code)
 - Allow player to jump slightly before touching the ground for better response time
 - Get short, loopable sound bites for audio so it loads in faster
 - Customize "Tap to start" text for mobile